SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 The `mta.yaml` file within the project contains the definitions of the modules that will be deployed, and the resources upon which these modules rely.
 One resource upon which the two modules in this project rely is, unsurprisingly, an instance of the Workflow service.
 You've created one already, so in this step you'll make sure that it's properly referenced in this file.

-:point_right: Open the `mta.yaml` file, and make sure the "MTA Editor" view is selected at the bottom (this presents a graphical representation of the YAML contents, which can be accessed via the "Code Editor" view):
+:point_right: Open the `mta.yaml` file, and make sure the "MTA Editor" view is selected at the bottom (this presents a graphical representation of the YAML contents):

 ![MTA editor](mtaeditor.png)